Broaden-and-build: Criticism

 A 2010 study by Gable and Harmon-Jones found that exposing subjects to certain negative emotions increased the breadth of their attention, rather than decreasing it.
 This gave credence to the motivational dimensional model:According to this model, some positive emotions are low in approach motivation, like contentment.
 That is, they do not compel individuals to initiate some behavior or act immediately.
 These positive emotions, consistent with broaden and build theory, broaden attention.
 In this state, individuals attend to many objects or to abstract concepts.

 In contrast, other positive emotions, like excitement, are high in approach motivation.
 These emotions compel individuals to initiate some act.
 These positive emotions, contrary to broaden and build theory, narrow attention.
 Presumably, as individuals approach an object, they have evolved to disregard irrelevant distracters.Prior studies by the researchers found similar results: participants who watched films about desirable desserts faced narrowed attention, and a 2009 neurophysiological study found that activation of the left prefrontal cortex is associated with both approach motivation and psychological narrowing.

 However, the validity of the motivational dimensional model has recently been seriously challenged due to an overwhelming degree of overlap with valence (questioning whether it is a distinct concept at all) and confounded operationalisations in the literature.

+Besides these challenges, the number of studies that test all components of the broaden-and-build theory remains limited, but one network analytic study conducted by Roth and colleagues challenged the validity of the broadening component.
+They used two independent studies (total N = 641) and measured life satisfaction as the final outcome.
+Across both studies, positive emotions, personal resources, and life satisfaction showed a robust positive correlation.
+Nevertheless, the broadening component consistently failed to perform as predicted.
+It did not act as the intermediary step between positive emotions and personal resources and outcomes; the broadening measures showed either no correlation or only weak relationships with other variables in the model.
+In addition, researchers argued that there was a direct relationship between positive emotions, personal resources (building), and the final outcome (higher life satisfaction).
+Therefore, they concluded that the current version of the broaden-and-build theory needs to be refined, and they suggested improving the broadening measure.

+However, the authors acknowledged several limitations, including the arbitrary selection of measures for each component, the low reliability of the broadening measure, and the cross-sectional nature of the study, which limits interpretability as the theory includes temporal components.